abdelmajidelayachi/abdelmajidelayachi/README.md

 ### Design & Development

 I am a passionate web developer from Morocco, I really enjoy learning languages and frameworks like React and Vue also laravel in backend, as well as working in WordPress.
-I also enjoy wireframing, UI, UX, and design in general.
+I also enjoy wireframing, UI, UX, and coding in general.

 ## Skills and Experience:
 * ⚛️ REACTJS